So many people love to use fabric softener to make their clothes smell nice, but there are plenty of reasons not to.

 Here are some other problems:

-- The coating may make your towels feel nice, but it also makes them less absorbent.
-Avoid using dryer sheets when washing bath, kitchen, microfiber or cleaning towels or rags.
+- The coating may make your towels and clothes feel nice, but it also makes them less absorbent.
+Avoid using dryer sheets when washing bath, kitchen, microfiber towels as well as wicking clothing and bedding.

 - If you have children, avoid washing their pajamas with dryer sheets.
 The coating can make pajamas less fire resistant.

-- Stearic acid coatings can disable the wicking capabilities of active wear and socks.
+- Stearic acid coatings can also disable the wicking capabilities of active wear, sleepwear, bedding and socks.

 - Hang Clothes to Dry: You can eliminate static cling by skipping the dryer altogether and hanging your clothes up to dry either outside or inside on a drying rack.
 Either way, you’ll not only stop static, but you’ll reduce your energy bill and be doing something good for the health of the planet.